shashankTwr/solidity-smart-contract-development/Lesson4/Notes.md

 1. Variables that only set once can be made more gas efficient
 2. constant and immutables reduce gas cost
 3. Gas optimizations work once you're really good
+4. we can't change immutable and constant and contract won't compile

 ## Advanced solidity: Custom errors